 I wasn’t impressed.
 I was stunned.
 Confused.
 No, confounded.
 It’s like it was thrown on at the last possible second.
 As if someone suggested it five seconds before he typed FADE OUT and then sniffed his own smug farts.

 A good twist has subtle clues along the way.
 Leading you without your knowledge.
 That’s the satisfaction you get from a good twist.
 You go back and rewatch it again.
 Realizing all that you missed the first time.
 It’s not a trick on you.
 It’s a trick with you.
 But you gotta be sly or you could suffer from…

 Just as bad as not setting up your twist is making it too obvious.
 Instead of audience confusion, you’ll get boredom.
 And that’s a cardinal sin.
 If you’re subtle in your clues and the audience still picks upon them they’ll feel smart when the twist is revealed.
 If everyone sees it coming they’ll feel upset by such remedial filmmaking.
 Like all things in life, it’s about balance.

 The who-gives-a-fuck twist aka the not-a-twist twist

 This was the culprit of my friend-of-a-friend’s video.
 The twist wasn’t really a twist.
 The video spent its time building toward one event only to disappoint.
 The “twist” didn’t matter.

-It’s not enough to simply present unexpected information to the story; there has to be meaningful consequences to the characters and/or plot.
+It’s not enough to simply present unexpected information to the story; there have to be meaningful consequences to the characters and/or plot.